candlepin/candlepin.github.io/README.md

 2. `gem install bundler`
 3. `bundle install`
 4. Render the site with `jekyll serve --watch`
 5. Make changes and save.
+If you wish to create a news item, run `bin/site-tool post "My Title"`.
+That command will create a file with the correct name and format and open your editor as defined by VISUAL or EDITOR.
+You can use a different editor with the `--editor` option.
 6. Jekyll will automatically render your changes.

 # Advanced Workflow